HomeResourcesAI Visibility vs. SEO

 Building content for keywords only, not questions

 AI search is conversational.
-Optimizing for 'plumber orlando' alone misses the 'who is the best plumber for slab leaks in Orlando' queries that AI actually answers.
+Targeting 'plumber Orlando' alone misses buyer prompts such as 'who is the best plumber for slab leaks in Orlando.'

 The Market Disruptors Approach: Both, Together